vinceskahan/v5wiki/WeeWX-v4-and-logging.md

 2. This is where we define the new handler.
 It will be named `rotate`.

+3. The `verbose` formatter is useful when doing file rotations because it includes a timestamp.

-3. Handler `rotate` will use class [`RotatingFileHandler`](https://docs.python.org/3/library/logging.handlers.html#rotatingfilehandler) for the actual implementation.
+4. Handler `rotate` will use class [`RotatingFileHandler`](https://docs.python.org/3/library/logging.handlers.html#rotatingfilehandler) for the actual implementation.
 It will log to the file `/var/log/weewx.log`.
 If the file gets bigger than 10MB, a new file will be created.